rubyworks/realms/demo/02_commandline/04_show.md

-= Show Command
+# Show Command

-As a developer managing load environments you want to be able to easily inspect the current environment.
+As a developer managing the load environment you want to be able to easily inspect libraries in the environment.
+A simply review of any library can be obtained using `realm show`.

-We can get a reasonable overview of the current environment using `roll show`.

-  `roll show`

-To get more select information, show supports special options such as `--index` or `-i` which displays only the project names, locations and loadpaths.

-  `roll show --index`

-There is also the `--lookup` or `-l` option which shows only the lookup directories, used to generate the index.

-  `roll show --lookup`

-Finally there is a `--yaml` or `-y` option for dumping the entire environment as a serialized YAML document.

-  `roll show --yaml`

-Roll can also test us if an environment index is out-of-sync with the actual projects in it's lookup table [pending]:

-  `roll show --status`
+    `realm show tryme`

+A specific version of a library can be specified with the `-v` option. loadpaths.

+  `realm show tryme -v 1.0`